Reading time: 10 min.

 The effectiveness of steroid injections for hair loss depends on several factors:

-While steroid injections can be very effective in treating alopecia areata and other auto-immune and/or inflammatory scalp conditions, they do not have any effect against different, non-inflammatory types of alopecia, such as androgenetic alopecia or telogen effluvium.
+While steroid injections can be very effective in treating alopecia areata and other auto-immune and/or inflammatory scalp conditions, they do not have any effect against different, non-inflammatory types of alopecia, such as androgenetic alopecia (also known as male or female pattern hair loss) or telogen effluvium.

 Here are the main hair loss-inducing conditions that steroid injections are most often prescribed for and the medications’ efficiency in treating them: